anahitasocial/anahita/docs/installation-aws-ec2.md

 Enter password and then you can use standard MySQL commands to interact with the database.
 Once you managed to connect successfully, you can exit.

+Installing Anahita on an EC2 instance is similar to [installing Anahita on a development machine](./installation-dev.md) with some variations.
+On EC2, you can clone Anahita under the `var/www/` directory.

+From the main Anahita repository:

+`git clone git@github.com:anahitasocial/anahita.git <your-anahita-project-name>`

-Now, proceed with installing Anahita in the `var/www/` clone Anahita from your Anahita project repo, or the Anahita main repository:
+Or from your custom Anahita project repository:

 `git clone git@github.com:<your-anahita-project-repo-on-github>/<your-anahita-project-name>.git`

+Now change the permissions of your anahita project directory:

 `sudo chown ec2-user:ec2-user <your-anahita-project-name> -R`

+Go in the directory and use composer to get all the required packages:

 `cd <your-anahita-project-name>`

-This is similar to [installing Anahita on a development machine](./installation-dev.md) start with the following command and follow the instructions to initiate an installation:
+`composer update`

+Now initiate Anahita; the initiation process asks you for a number of parameters such as database info, etc. Enter all the values that the prompt message asks you:

+`php anahita site:init`

+Now signup the first user.
+The first user has Super Admin privileges which is the highest within an Anahita installation:

+`php anahita site:signup`